richjenks/epic-index/readme.md

 # v1.2.0

-- Multilingual (10 languages supported, 3 verified)
-- Verified PHP 5.4 compatibility
+- Fixed bug when running on PHP 5.4
+- Config options refactored with safe defults
 - Fixed root_label and icon not showing in sub dir of webroot
-- Config values have defaults

 ### v1.1.0